 - Name A human-readable name for the driver.
 Name it whatever is convenient for you.
 Note: Special Characters are not allowed in the Name field. - Description A human-readable description of the driver. - Class Name The Fully Qualified Class Name of the class in the JDBC driver that implements the java.sql.Driver interface.
-The class name will be in the documentation for the driver itself. - Select JDBC driver for upload Lets you select the zip file containing the driver and upload it. - Users cannot update the driver support that a JDBC driver references or uses via the UI; as of 6.0.9.0, that can only be done via the web API.
+The class name will be in the documentation for the driver itself. - Select JDBC driver for upload Lets you select the zip file containing the driver and upload it. - Users cannot update the driver support that a JDBC driver references or uses via the UI; as of now, that can only be done via the web API.

-To remove an uploaded driver, click the Delete button to the right of the connector on the JDBC Drivers tab.
+To remove an uploaded driver, click the Actions button to the right side corner of the JDBC Drivers list and select the option Delete.
 Note that the delete will fail if any Connectors exist that use the driver you're trying to delete.

-If you find you need to edit a driver's configuration option later, click the pencil icon next to the driver's listing on the JDBC Drivers tab.
+If you find you need to edit a driver's configuration options later, click the Actions button to the right side corner of the JDBC Drivers list and select the option Edit.